Skip to main content

 Sign-up route

-Time to add our first User endpoint, for registering new users.
+Time to add the first User endpoint, for registering new users.
 It will be a POST endpoint, which will accept an object payload with email, fullName and password properties:

 modules/user/routes.ts